-- 14.9.1 Schools, which exercise the community facilities power, are required to provide Islington every six months, from the commencement date of the project, with a summary statement, in a form determined by Islington.
-This must show the income and expenditure for the school arising from the facilities in question for the previous three months and on an estimated basis, for the next six months. - 14.9.2 Concern as to the school's management of the financial consequences of the exercise of the community facilities power, the Council will require such financial statements to be supplied every month.
-If the Council sees fit, it may also require the submission of a recovery plan for the activity in question. - 14.9.3 The Council requires such information in order to ensure that schools are not at financial risk.
+- 14.7.1 Schools, which exercise the community facilities power, are required to provide Islington every six months, from the commencement date of the project, with a summary statement, in a form determined by Islington.
+This must show the income and expenditure for the school arising from the facilities in question for the previous three months and on an estimated basis, for the next six months. - 14.7.2 If Islington Council believes there is cause for concern as to the school's management of the financial consequences of the exercise of the community facilities power, the Council, on giving notice of its concern, will require such financial statements to be supplied every three months.
+If the Council sees fit, it may also require the submission of a recovery plan for the activity in question. - 14.7.3 The Council requires such information in order to ensure that schools are not at financial risk.
 Schedule 3 of the Education Act 2002 inserts a new provision into Schedule 15 of the Act to make mismanagement of funds received for community facilities a basis for suspension of the right to delegation of the budget share.
 The Council will suspend the right to delegation, if necessary.

-14.10 Agreements between schools and Islington
+14.8 Agreements between schools and Islington

-14.10.1 These provisions do not preclude the insertion of other provisions in specific funding agreements between schools and Islington as to the financial reporting requirements arising from the funding in question.
+14.8.1 These provisions do not preclude the insertion of other provisions in specific funding agreements between schools and Islington as to the financial reporting requirements arising from the funding in question.

-14.11 Audit
+14.9 Audit